michaelrigart/ansible-role-interfaces/README.md

 ```

 18) Routes and rules can be a mix of strings and hashes (a.k.a. dict, mapping, associative array, etc.) allowing
     the role to handle rules and routes outside the expected formats.
+These can also be applied to loopback devices in
+    distributions using Network Manager's new `nmconnect` configuration files (e.g. RHEL8 & RHEL9).

     The example below configures an interface, to act as a second interface so that any traffic that hits it is returned via the same interface.
 In addition internal traffic is marked so it can be picked up by some other service (like HAproxy).